N2-Sys/OmniMon/README.md

 We provide a simple version of OmniMon data plane P4 program.
 The function of this program mainly includes parsing the header of OmniMon and completing the basic forwarding function.
 We now hide the counting part that requires the stateful ALU of Tofino, due to the Barefoot NDA.

 When the program is deployed, you need to configure the port and add the flow entry.
-Note that for the small-scale CAIDA trace we provide, we have added an Ethernet header to cooperate with our dummy P4 program for Layer 2 forwarding.
+Note that for the CAIDA trace we provide, we have added an Ethernet header to cooperate with our dummy P4 program for Layer 2 forwarding.
 The dst mac address is 9c:69:b4:60:ef:c9.
 You can use this address to add flow entry of the forward table.